Lately, Ireland’s competitive talent has inspired the question, “how to hire talent in Ireland” among employers worldwide.

 Although background checks are uncommon in Ireland, employers can conduct checks if they feel they must validate specific aspects of the candidate.
 This is common in roles such as healthcare and manufacturing, where employees maybe are exposed to vulnerable working conditions.

-Selected candidates offer the necessary information to undergo a background check.
+Selected candidates offer the necessary information to undergo a criminal record check.
 The entire process must be GDPR compliant.

 Step 6: Draft compliant employment contracts